sinasun/ml-archive/README.md

 In this archive, I want to cover various topics, started from the list below:

+## Foundations

+- [x] Numpy Library
+- [x] Matplotlib Library
+- [ ] Panda Library

 ## Supervised Learning

-- Linear Regression
+- [x] Linear Regression
-- Logistic Regression
-- Regularization
-- Gradient Descent
+- [x] Gradient Descent

-## Ensemble Learning
+- [ ] Logistic Regression

-- Decision Trees and Random Forests
+- [ ] Decision Trees
+- [ ] Random Forest
+- [ ] XGBoost

 ## Unsupervised Learning

-- K-Means Clustering
+- [ ] K-Means Clustering
-- Anomaly Detection
+- [ ] Anomaly Detection
-- Recommender Systems (Collaborative Filtering, Content-Based)

 ## Deep Learning Foundations

-- Introduction to Neural Networks
-- TensorFlow Basics

-## Hyperparameter Tuning and Optimization

-- Hyperparameter Tuning
-- Optimization Algorithms (Gradient Checking, Mini-Batch Gradient Descent, Momentum, RMSprop, Adam)

-## Sequence Models

-- Recurrent Neural Networks and Variants
+- [ ] Neural Networks Basics
-- Natural Language Processing (Introduction, Word Embeddings, HuggingFace)
+- [ ] Backpropagation
+- [ ] Activition Functions
+- [ ] Multiclass Classification
+- [ ] Transfer Learning
+- [ ] Regularization

 ## Convolutional Neural Networks

-- CNN Basics
+- [ ] CNN Basics
-- Computer Vision with CNNs (Visual Recognition, Neural Style Transfer)
+- [ ] Computer Vision

+## Recurrent Neural Networks

+- [ ] RNN Basics
+- [ ] GRU
+- [ ] LSTM
+- [ ] Attention Models
+- [ ] NLP

+# Disclaimer

+I do not gurantee any of the subject discussed in the notebooks.
+It's based on my understanding from different courses that I have watched and they might be wrong.
+And for the paid resources, I try to not directly use any of their content, for the privacy of the courses.
+If you're looking for the exact content, please reach out to the original resource.

 # Contribution